 1. Indeed.com takes the cake as the most popular job-seeking platform, with thousands of employers choosing to list their job openings on this website.
 It lets you upload your resume, apply for certain jobs based on your skills, or get notifications for new job openings.
 According to new job search frustration statistics, it is the simplest one to navigate.

 2. CareerBuilder.com is another large platform, helping you receive opportunities from many employers while also providing useful data regarding possible career paths and casual job searching.

 3. Dice.com is focused on listing tech-based jobs, giving many engineers, technicians, and people from tech-related industries top-notch job offers.

 4. Google For Jobs is Google’s take at helping you find a perfect job.
 The product uses numerous sources and gathers the listings in one place for your further consideration.

 5. GlassDoor.com is an entire community providing job seeker facts, job listings, interview details.
 Employees provided specifics and ratings of each company, and much more.

-A: As of 2019, more than 575 million people use it and, back in 2017, Fortune reported more than 10 million ongoing job listings.
-Now, there are some 17 million open listings.
+As of 2020, more than 700 million people use it.
+Now, there are some 20 million open listings from over 30 million companies on LinkedIn.
 Online job search facts provided by Kinsta say that the platform reaches out to more than 260 million monthly active users.

 Roughly 122 million people were asked to an interview through LinkedIn.
 More than 35.5 million got a job through networking, by connecting to someone on the platform.
 Out of all the people on the website, Kinsta reported they spend at least 17 minutes on it while searching for a job using the platform’s search engine.